soraally1/soraally1/README.md

 ## About Me

 I'm a **Fullstack Software Engineer** passionate about creating efficient, scalable, and user-friendly applications.
-Currently, I'm diving deeper into AI Reasearch, and Develop Fullstack Software and Game Developing, with the goal of becoming a **Software Engineer & Game Developer**.
+Currently, I'm diving deeper into **AI Reasearch, Develop Fullstack Software** and **Game Developing** with the goal of becoming a **Software Engineer & Game Developer**.
 My journey involves both backend and frontend development, and I also have a strong interest in **UI/UX design**.

 ### Skills